pyember/ember/CONTRIBUTING.md

 During code review:

-- Be responsive to feedback
-- Make requested changes promptly
-- Ask questions if something isn't clear
-- Be patient and respectful
+- It is your responsibility to get your code reviewed.
+Feel free to `chase` reviewers as needed, respectfully of course.
+- Be patient and respectful.
+User error is not the default assumption -- assume any question is designer error (either in the implementation or the documentation)
-- Remember that the goal is to improve code quality
+- Remember that the goal is to improve code quality for all of us.

 ## Development Guidelines